mhnuk2007/leetcodepractice/README.md

 | Mar 12 | 136, 706, 705, 1009, 69, 2486, 33                      | Very productive day!           |
 | Mar 11 | 3130, 2130, 21                                         | DP and Linked Lists            |
 | Mar 10 | 234, 287, 206, 3129, 19                                | Heavy on Linked Lists          |

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Here's how you can help:

+- **Add Solutions**: Implement unsolved problems following the existing code style
+- **Improve Code**: Optimize existing solutions or add better explanations
+- **Fix Bugs**: Report and fix any issues in the code
+- **Documentation**: Improve comments, README, or add new sections

+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request with a clear description

+## 📄 License & Disclaimer

+This repository contains solutions to LeetCode problems for educational purposes.
+All problem statements and test cases are property of LeetCode.
+Please respect their terms of service.

+The code in this repository is provided as-is for learning purposes.
+Use at your own risk.

+---

+*Last updated: April 19, 2026*

+---